-Study explores autism co-occurring conditions and diagnosis changeJanuary 24th, 2012 in Autism spectrum disorders /
+Study explores autism co-occurring conditions and diagnosis changeJanuary 24, 2012 in Medicine & Health / Autism spectrum disorders

 (Medical Xpress) -- In a new Pediatrics article, researchers at the Johns Hopkins Bloomberg School of Public Health examined the relationship between the co-occurring conditions in children with Autism Spectrum Disorders (ASD), and whether the childrens ASD diagnosis remained stable or changed.

 The study, Co-occurring Conditions and Change in Diagnosis in Autism Spectrum Disorders, was published online January 23 and will appear in the February edition of Pediatrics.
 The authors, Heather Close, Li-Ching Lee and Christopher N. Kaufmann of Johns Hopkins Bloomberg School of Public Health, and Andrew W. Zimmerman of Massachusetts General Hospital for Children, found that the type and number of co-occurring conditions vary by childrens age.
 These conditions include anxiety, depression, developmental delay, speech problems and seizures.

 Our study found that children with a current ASD are more likely to have co-occurring conditions compared to children who no longer have an ASD diagnosis, said Close, the studys lead author.

 The study analyzed data of parent-reported ASD diagnoses from 1,366 children in the National Survey of Childrens Health 2007 dataset by three age groups: young children (3-5 years); children (6-11 years); and adolescents (12-17 years).
 In the survey, parents of children in each age group were asked whether their child had a current ASD diagnosis, or had received the diagnosis in the past but no longer has the diagnosis.